themiszamani/B2SAFE-B2STAGE-Training/iRODS_federations_replication_handson.md

         "negotiation_key": "TEMPORARY_32byte_negotiation_key"
     }
 ```
-You will find all necessay information to fill in this information in the server_config.json on aliceZone.
+You will find all required information in the server_config.json on *aliceZone*.
-On aliceZone insert:
+On *aliceZone* insert:
 ```sh
 "federation": [
         {